geoffreylitt/homepage/source/articles/2015-12-15-my-favorite-books-i-read-in-2015.html.md

 ### The Power of Habit: Why We Do What We Do in Life and Business, by Charles Duhigg (2012)

 A lot of the actions we take, from our morning routines to how we spend our workdays and weekends, aren't really active choices -- they're driven by our habits.
-In a fun Gladwell-style read, Duhigg leans on a solid body of research and anecdotes to explain in detail how habits actually work, and then builds on this understanding to demonstrate how to form and modify them.
+In a fun Gladwellian read, Duhigg leans on a solid body of research and anecdotes to explain in detail how habits actually work, and then builds on this understanding to demonstrate how to form and modify them.

 One concept I found particularly interesting was the idea of "keystone habits".
 It turns out that seemingly small changes to a daily routine have been shown to have a surprisingly positive effect -- for example, "Making your bed every morning is correlated with better productivity, a greater sense of well-being, and stronger skills at sticking with a budget."
 It's not the action itself that's important, but rather the act of sticking with a habit, that seems to have a chain reaction.
 I now think of keystone habits as a kind of life hack to help with habit formation in many aspects of life.